Shopping and kids make a terrible combination. Here is how I go shopping with my kids and not lose my mind or temper.

-We’ve all seen it: the kid screaming in the store because they so desperately want the toy that is the only thing that is standing between them and eternal happiness.
-And the mother, red-faced and angry, trying to complete her shopping while her kid is screaming and howling across the store.
+We’ve all seen it: the kid screaming in the store because they so desperately want the toy that is the only thing standing between them and eternal happiness.
+And the mother, red-faced and angry, is trying to complete her shopping while her kid is screaming and howling across the store.

-Kids don’t really get that when it comes to bread vs. random action figure then bread wins every time.
-They just assume that they will be well-fed, no matter what.
+Kids don’t really get that when it comes to bread vs. random action figures, then bread wins every time.
+They assume that they will be well-fed, no matter what.
 And it comes down to us, the poor parents, to make those difficult decisions (not).
 But no matter how tight money is, there is probably not a mother in the world who considered giving in to her child when that tantrum starts.

 Two weeks ago, I had a lot less cash than I usually did.
 This meant no extra spending on anything.
 Since I am very strict about using my credit card (emergencies only-and that means medicine.)
-I had taken my kids to the park and I just couldn’t deal with the inevitable walk home past all the lovely shops on the way to my house.
+I had taken my kids to the park, and I couldn’t deal with the inevitable walk home past all the lovely shops on the way to my house.
 Even without the possible tantrums-who can handle that look of longing and heartbreak on those adorable faces?

 How do you say “no” to your kids?

 The best way is to avoid the situation altogether.
 Basically, I don’t take my kids to the store.
 Ever.
-And no-this doesn’t mean that I just leave them at home with a babysitter or ordering everything online.
-This usually means, early morning trips or very late store trips.
-Or waiting until my husband comes home or husband doing the shopping instead of me even though I don’t like the vegetables he picks out.
+No, this doesn’t mean that I leave them at home with a babysitter or order everything online.
+This usually means early morning trips or very late store trips.
+Or waiting until my husband comes home or my husband doing the shopping instead of me even though I don’t like the vegetables he picks out.

 When I do take my kids to the store, there is a LOT of preparation involved.

 4 Ways to Save your Sanity when Shopping with Kids:

-- I set out expectation beforehand: “We are only buying milk and bread- nothing else” or “We can pick out 1 treat- and I have to approve of it”.
+- I set out expectations beforehand: “We are only buying milk and bread- nothing else” or “We can pick out 1 treat- and I have to approve of it”.